junksamiad/template-sender-engine/hld/notes/phase1-notes.md

   - Mock-based integration tests for database operations
   - Performance tests for various database operations
   - Reusable test fixtures for database testing

+## Phase 1 Notes - Database Layer and Foundational Components

+This document captures implementation notes and decisions made during Phase 1.

+### Section 1: DynamoDB Table Implementation ✅

+Completed the implementation of the DynamoDB tables for:
+1. Company and project data
+2. Conversation tracking

+Key decisions:
+- Created separate tables for company data and conversations
+- Implemented global secondary indexes for efficient query patterns
+- Enabled point-in-time recovery for data protection
+- Added TTL for automatic cleanup of old conversation records
+- Configured with on-demand capacity for cost optimization in early stages

+### Section 2: Secrets Manager Configuration ✅

+Completed the implementation of the AWS Secrets Manager configuration:
+1. Defined a standard structure for all credential types
+2. Implemented a reference-based system for secure credential management
+3. Created utilities for generating and validating reference formats
+4. Added IAM policy generators for access control
+5. Created a mock implementation for local development/testing
+6. Added test coverage for all components
+7. Created a sample script demonstrating usage

+Key decisions:
+- Used structured reference format: `{credential_type}/{company_id}/{project_id}/{provider}`
+- Implemented type-safe credential models using TypedDict
+- Created template secrets for easy onboarding of new companies
+- Used a singleton pattern for the SecretsManager client
+- Implemented comprehensive validation for secret structures
+- Added utility for credential rotation with automatic backups

+### Section 3: Context Object Structure

+Notes:
+- TBD

+### Section 4: Error Management Framework

+Notes:
+- TBD